TL;DR

 Bidding strategy optimization

-Bid strategy is your autopilot.
-You can have perfect structure and excellent ads, but if you bid wrong — you're spending more than needed or losing impression share.
-Here's how to choose and optimize bidding strategies.
+Your bid strategy is the autopilot.
+You can have a perfect structure and excellent ads, but if the bidding is wrong, you're either spending more than you need to or losing impression share.
+Here's how to choose and tune a bidding strategy.

-Google pushes Smart Bidding (Target CPA, Target ROAS, Maximize Conversions) as superior solution.
-In practice: depends on conversion volume.
-Below 30 conversions monthly, Smart Bidding doesn't have enough data to learn — Manual CPC with bid adjustments is better.
+Google pushes Smart Bidding (Target CPA, Target ROAS, Maximize Conversions) as the superior solution.
+In practice, it depends on conversion volume: below 30 conversions a month, Smart Bidding doesn't have enough data to learn — Manual CPC with bid adjustments works better.

-- Manual CPC: New launch, small budget, <30 conversions/month
+- Manual CPC: New launches, small budgets, <30 conversions/month

-- Maximize Clicks: If goal is traffic/brand awareness, not conversions
+- Maximize Clicks: When the goal is traffic or brand awareness, not conversions

-- Target CPA: Lead gen campaigns with clear CPA goal, 30+ conversions/month
+- Target CPA: Lead gen campaigns with a clear CPA goal and 30+ conversions/month

-- Target ROAS: eCommerce with revenue tracking, 50+ conversions/month
+- Target ROAS: eCommerce with revenue tracking and 50+ conversions/month

 Transition plan: Manual → Smart Bidding

-Don't jump directly from Manual CPC to Target CPA.
-First switch to "Maximize Conversions" without target so algorithm learns.
-After 2 weeks, switch to Target CPA/ROAS with realistic goal (10% better than current average).
+Don't jump straight from Manual CPC to Target CPA.
+First switch to "Maximize Conversions" without a target so the algorithm can learn.
+After 2 weeks, switch to Target CPA/ROAS with a realistic goal (10% better than your current average).
+For a complete walkthrough, see the Smart Bidding guide.

 Target CPA/ROAS: how to set a realistic target